 After several weeks of growth, when the plant has a healthy root system, it will be time to transplant them into your system.

 Step 2.
 Decide On Your Hydroponic System

 3. Choose A Light Source

 Do your research to find what light setup will work best for your hydroponic garden.
 Some things you will want to consider when choosing a hydroponic grow light are cost, light intensity, the light spectrum, and the coverage area.
-If you want to grow quality produce I suggest not going the cheapest route on your lighting.
+If you want to grow quality produce, I suggest not going the cheapest route on your lighting.

 4. Choose A Hydroponic Grow Medium

-When planning your hydroponic garden you will have to determine what type of grow medium will work best with your system.
-The type of grow medium you should use depends on what you’re growing and what type of hydroponic system you’re using.
+When starting your hydroponic garden you will have to determine what type of grow medium you want and what will work best with your system.
+The type of grow medium you should use depends on the types of plants you’ll be growing and what type of hydroponic system you’re using.

-5. Purchase Hydroponic Nutrients & Additives
+5. Purchase Hydroponic Nutrients & Supplements

 6. Purchase A pH Meter & pH Up/Down